gamma-delta/Telefunge/README.txt

 TELEFUNGE

 Concepts:
 2-D grid on which a turtle crawls.
-Starts at (0,0) in upper right, or at @ The turtle takes a step, then reads instructions from the space it is standing on.
+Starts at (0,0) in upper right, or at @, pointing up.
+The turtle takes a step, then reads instructions from the space it is standing on.
 The turtle has a stack of ints.
 It has 1000 cells.
 For maximum turing-completeness, change to infinity.
 There is also an auxillary stack like the turtle's.
 It is more limited (you can't do math on it for example)